 We just wrapped up our 7th annual Champions for Children & Families fundraising luncheon.
 Many of you joined us to celebrate to support families and honor the champions in our community.

 Imagine a future where all children enter kindergarten ready to learn and succeed.
-At Child & Family Resources we use proven, cost effective strategies to increase the numbers of young children who have the skills to thrive.
+At Child & Family Resources we use proven, cost-effective strategies to increase the numbers of young children who have the skills to thrive.
 Professionals talk about the importance of Kindergarten readiness and the ability to read by third grade.
 If a child can’t read by third grade he or she is statistically far more likely to be a high school dropout, be on welfare as an adult, get arrested, get divorced, and develop problems with drugs or alcohol.
-Apparently some private prison companies use regional third grade reading scores to help determine where to build more prisons for future customers!
+Apparently, some private prison companies use regional third-grade reading scores to help determine where to build more prisons for future customers!

 Imagine a future where all young children, especially those living in poverty, have a chance to attend a quality preschool.
 Today just one in six Pima County toddlers does so.
 At Child and Family Resources we partner with early childhood educators and preschools/child care centers to increase quality, provide needed support and incentives, and build a stronger early childhood education system.
-The sooner our society can learn that public investment in education and school needs to begin long before Kindergarten, the sooner we will catch up with the many countries of the world with education outcomes and success vastly better than ours.
+The sooner our society can learn that public investment in education and school needs to begin long before Kindergarten, the sooner we will catch up with the many countries of the world with educational outcomes and success vastly better than ours.
 American society continues to promote this antiquated notion that school is meant to begin at age five.
 Compare us to the many European and Asian countries whose average high school test scores are significantly better than ours.
 They invest in the first five years of life, and support early childhood education!

 Imagine a future where children with disabilities or developmental delays have every chance to reach their potential.
 At Child and Family Resources, our staff- physical therapists, speech pathologists, and counselors partner with parents of young children with special needs to teach them strategies to promote optimal development.